expo/expo/docs/pages/technical-specs/expo-updates-0.md

     * Android MUST be `expo-platform: android`.
     * If it is not one of these platforms, the server SHOULD return a 400 or a 404
 2. `expo-runtime-version` MUST be a runtime version compatible with the client.
 A runtime version stipulates the native code setup a client is running.
 It should be set when the client is built.
 For example, in an iOS client, the value may be set in a plist file.
-3. Any headers stipulated by a previous responses' [server defined headers](#manifest-response-headers):
+3. Any headers stipulated by a previous responses' [server defined headers](#manifest-response-headers).

-A conformant client library SHOULD also send `accept: application/expo+json, application/json`.
-With the order following the prefence ordering for the accept header specified in [RFC 7231](https://tools.ietf.org/html/rfc7231#section-5.3.2).
-But MUST send at least one of them, `accept: application/expo+json` or `accept: application/json`.
+A conformant client library MUST also send at least one of `accept: application/expo+json` or `accept: application/json`, though SHOULD send `accept: application/expo+json, application/json` with the order following the preference ordering for the accept header specified in [RFC 7231](https://tools.ietf.org/html/rfc7231#section-5.3.2).

 Example:
 ```